 Local Authority Performance Tables

-- Pupil counts are sourced from the January 2015 school census (specifically the Headcount of pupils column from the underlying data of SFR16/2015).
+- Pupil counts are sourced from the latest January school census.
 This is rounded to the nearest 5 and an X is assumed to be 1 pupil.
 Where there is no school census headcount we fall back to the Number of Pupils value from EduBase.
 If neither of the previous are present we use the EduBase School Capacity figure.

-- The list of schools as well as each school’s phase and region is sourced from EduBase as of October 2014.
+- The list of schools as well as each school’s phase and region is sourced from EduBase.
 Only those marked as

 Openat that date are included.
 Only School inspections are included in this table.

 - Watchsted is the source of the inspection grades data.
 Only a school’s latest inspection is considered.
 Where an academy is yet to be inspected it’s latest pre-conversion inspection grade is used.

 - The latest framework option only shows inspections since 01/09/2015.
 This allows you to compare like for like inspections.
 Older frameworks reflect a different grading criteria, but both Ofsted and the DfE include the latest inspection for each school (regardless of the framework) in their calculations for their Good or Outstanding indicator.